 For more information please visit the project’s website.

 To meet Swiss net-zero targets, accelerated market development of sustainable fuels and platform chemicals (SFPC) is needed.
 The ReFuel.ch consortium, funded by the SWEET (SWiss Energy research for the Energy Transition) program of the Swiss Federal Office of Energy (SFOE), brings together nine Swiss universities, research institutes, and industrial partners.
-This interdisciplinary effort will involve contributions from social sciences, natural sciences, and engineering, as well as ongoing dialogues with policymakers, market actors and end-users.
+This interdisciplinary effort will involve contributions from social sciences, natural sciences, and engineering, as well as ongoing dialogues with policymakers, market actors, and end-users.
 The consortium's goal is to develop robust consumption and supply paths for SFPC that align with long-term climate policy objectives.
-The ReFuel.ch project is built around seven working packages and the “Global and Regional Land-use Change” research group of the University of Basel is leading the international social, economic and policy assessment.
+The ReFuel.ch project is built around seven working packages, and the “Global and Regional Land-use Change” research group of the University of Basel is leading the international social, economic, and policy assessment.

 Indeed, a national strategy for a sustainable and climate-friendly energy system is closely linked to social, economic, and policy factors on the international level, particularly if it involves significant energy trade, as may be the case for Switzerland.
-Since most SFPC are expected to be imported, the implications on international markets, social impacts in exporting countries, and (in)direct environmental impacts are uncertain and dependent on the technology used.
+Since most SFPCs are expected to be imported, the implications on international markets, social impacts in exporting countries, and (in)direct environmental impacts are uncertain and dependent on the technology used.
 Therefore, the goal is to assess different pathways while carefully considering these interdependencies in the context of the international policy environment.

-For more information about the project visit https://www.zhaw.ch/de/forschung/forschungsdatenbank/projektdetail/projektid/7214/
+For more information about the project visit Renewable Fuels & Chemicals for Switzerland | SWEET reFUel.ch

 Quick Links